Historical reasons explain the rejection of cheese by Chinese consumers

 “Cheeses do not only attract expatriates any more.
 We can see a lot of Chinese customers coming to buy cheeses,” said an experienced dairy salesperson in Ole, an upscale supermarket in Shanghai.

-The Cheese market in Shanghai is almost only targeting specific expatriate consumers.
-It is nearly impossible to find cheese in small stores, and 94% of the imported cheese market is sold through large international supermarkets and hypermarkets.
-Moreover imported cheese is more and more present in hotels and upscale restaurants targeting expatriates.
+The landscape has changed a lot recently compared with the situation in 2015.
+Before 2016, it was nearly impossible to find cheese in small stores, and 94% of the imported cheese market was sold through large international supermarkets and hypermarkets.

 The cheese market should overcome cultural barriers in China

 The cheese consumption mix in China is dominated by processed cheeses, which are more suited to the local palate.
 Chinese consumers, in general, do not favor the strong tastes and scents of many natural cheese varieties.
 Furthermore, processed cheese is easier to handle when used in hamburger and pizza preparation.

 The attractiveness of the Chinese market as a large consumer of cheese is enforced by the lack of Chinese cheese producers, enabling international companies to shape the market.
 Despite France being the largest producer of cheese in the world, France only accounts for 4% of the current market share.
 New Zealand, Australia and the U.S. are the largest exporters of cheese in China.The leading player in the cheese market is Bongrain (Tianjin) Foods Co Ltd with 21 % retail value share in 2014.
 However, the market leader, based in Shanghai, is Bright Dairy & Food which holds 50% of the cheese market share, with its successful Baby Cheese offer.

 Shanghai is for many years the leading power of China economic and trade development.
 International trade of goods is facilitated in Shanghai, enabling the city to discover new products at an earlier stage; it includes the cheese market implementation.